mchib031/Angular-Experiment/README.md

 # Angular Experiment

 This repository is part of an angular experiment simple single/multi-page web application with basic/advanced functionality.
-This application can use concepts such as components, routing, binding etc..
+This application can use concepts such as components, routing, hooks, binding etc..